jneen/parsimmon/GUIDE.md

 As a note: `notChar` and `.notFollowedBy(Parsimmong.regexp(...))` are not bad style necessarily.
 But there is a balance on negative features and Parsimmon strives to have a sensible API, so they often don't find their way in.

-## TODO: Where should whitespace be consumed in parsers
+## Where should whitespace be consumed in parsers

 In general, putting off whitespace parsing until the highest point in your parser is @wavebeem's preferred strategy.
 It allows you the most flexiblity overall, and often makes more sense.